wayfareio/wayfare.io/_posts/2016-08-15-member-monday-jonathan-trigg.markdown

 The unknown and the fear of making mistakes.
 Something I keep running into is that I miss 100% of the shots I don't take.
 Yep, that's from Wayne Gretzky, but it so true.
 Keep taking risks and every failure means knowledge and growth for pushing your business forward or just growing personally in all aspects.

-**Why did you decide to work out of Wayfare?**
+**Why did you decide to work out of FLDWRK?**

 Gandalf (Jeff Tanner) told me to.
 Whatever Gandolf says, you do.

-I started because I was and still am so new the the business and startup world and Wayfare is such a great support for me spiritually, practically, and emotionally as I press on into the wilderness of starting a business.
+I started because I was and still am so new the the business and startup world and FLDWRK is such a great support for me spiritually, practically, and emotionally as I press on into the wilderness of starting a business.
 There is also such a rad network of other entrepreneurs doing amazing things to advance the common good in different ways that makes working here so much fun to connect with, partner with, and collaborate with other like-minded folk.

 **What are some ways (if any) we can support you and get involved with your work?**

-It's difficult to say at the moment as the Wayfare community has and still supports me in every way I can imagine right now!
+It's difficult to say at the moment as the FLDWRK community has and still supports me in every way I can imagine right now!

 One thing we are doing right now with the Integrated is collecting stories for our blog from adults that have experience & wisdom to share with young 20-somethings emerging into adulthood.
 We'd love to have you share the things you wish you would have heard when you were younger and the wisdom you've gleaned along the way.
 If you would like to share your story with us, please email me at **jonathan@theintegrated.life**.